ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 2. Under `Source Code Management`, change the `Branch Specifier` to `*/part2`

 #### Configure `jobName` Paramater in `seedJob`
-The `seedJob` will need a `jobName` `String Parameter` added to the configuration so our `seed.groovy` file will know what repository it needs to build
+The `seedJob` will need a `jobName` `String Parameter` added to the configuration so our `seed.groovy` file will know what repository it needs to build.

 1. Navitate to `Jenkins Home` > select `seedJob` > select `Configure`
 2. Check `This job is parameterized` > select `Add Parameter` > select `String Parameter`